BloodConnection/blood-connection/README.md

 ## Installation

-To install and set up PROJECT_NAME locally, follow these steps:
+To install and set up Blood Connection locally, follow these steps:

 ### Clone
-Clone the PROJECT_NAME repository from [PROJECT_NAME](https://github.com/USERNAME/project-name) with the command:
+Clone the Blood Connection repository from [Blood Connection](https://github.com/BloodConnection/blood-connection) with the command:
 ```
-git clone git@github.com:USERNAME/project-name.git
+git clone git@github.com:BloodConnection/blood-connection.git
 ```
 ### Setup Environment
 Install `Node.js` from [Node.js website](https://nodejs.org/en/download) and configure it on your system.